whyliuxing/reverse-engineering-journal/README.md

   + argument to tell the resolver which function to resolve (only reach there during function's first invocation)
   + call the resolver (resides at PLT entry 0)
 * .got.plt section: contains entries that can be resolved lazily

+## *2/5/2017 (Anti-Emulation)*
+* allows reverse engineer to bypass many anti-debugging techniques
+* __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
+Since there are OS features not properly implemented, it means that the process is running under a debugger
+* __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
+If it succeeded, then it is under emulation
+* __Timing Delays__: execution under emulation will be slower than running under real CPU

 [Go to Top](#table-of-contents-)